-It's easy and convenient to create instances with LopesCloud, which is available in courses that require them for course work.
-LopesCloud will allow you to create whichever type of instance your assignment requires, whether it is Windows, macOS, Linux, or multiple systems!
+It's easy and convenient to interact with a virtual environment with LopesCloud, which is available in courses that require them for course work.
+LopesCloud will allow you to interact with whichever virtual environment your assignment requires, whether it is Windows, macOS, Linux, or multiple systems!

 It can take up to 24 hours for LopesCloud to set up your instances (also known as provisioning), and this is calculated from the start date of the assignment that requires the use of the instance.
 However, you can provision early by starting the instance before then if you want to get started on your assignments early.